How old is English? |

 email your remarks to:

-I wrote this essay for people who think they know what the origin old English is.
+I wrote this essay for people who want to know more about the real origin of old English.
 Some minimal knowledge is required to understand the importance of the subject.
 For those people who have very little knowledge about the subject, I advise to read first this Wikipedia article (section History) where the official version of the origin of English is explained.
+[1] Since 450 BC 'pre-Celtic' to 'Celtic' and since 450 AD 'Celtic' to English.

 Start reading and